The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Possible Progenitor Systems

 Our findings on LFBOT environments are also in tension with this progenitor model.
 First, from our analysis on LFBOT fractional fluxes, we find clear evidence that the LFBOT progenitor has been forced out of the star-forming region within its host and birthsite.
 This is likely caused by either massive star that has received a significant kick or a progenitor with a longer formation timescale than a core-collapse event.
 This BH/NS TDE model satisfies neither of these scenarios, given that the TDE occurs almost immediately ($\approx$~weeks) after the first star undergoes core-collapse: an insignificant amount of time for the binary to migrate away from its these regions.
-Moreover, to the extent that most massive stars are in binaries at birth, there is nothing particularly different about this progenitor set-up than normal CCSN models, except that a chance kick from the SN happened leads to immediate merger.
+Moreover, to the extent that most massive stars are in binaries at birth, there is nothing particularly different about this progenitor set-up than normal CCSN models, except that the orientation of the SN natal kick forced it to collide with, and subsequently tidally disrupt, its companion star.
 Therefore, if LFBOTs were to arise from this channel, their environments should largely be similar those of the normal CCSN population.
-Here, we clearly show that LFBOT hosts are quite distinct from CCSN hosts in both metallicity and star formation, which disfavors most LFBOTs being connected to this progenitor channel.
+In Section~\ref{sec:compare}, we clearly show that LFBOT hosts are quite distinct from CCSN hosts in both metallicity and star formation, which disfavors most LFBOTs being connected to this progenitor channel.
+Thus, it is highly unlikely that these stellar mass compact object TDEs are the progenitors of LFBOTs, from environmental properties alone.